craighoustondev/portfolio/content/about/index.md

 * 👨‍👩‍👧 Spending time with my wife and daughter
 * 🎸 Playing guitar - I have previously played in "pub bands" but more recently I just play for my own benefit
 * 🎵 Going to gigs - I love listening to music at home but there's nothing quite like watching a band at the top of their game in the flesh
-* ⚽ Football - I have played regularly my entire adult life but these days I am mostly consigned to watching on TV
+* ⚽ Football - I have played regularly my entire life but these days I am mostly consigned to watching on TV
 * 🐕 Walking Dusty, my Cavalier King Charles Spaniel